python-accelerator-middle-layer/governance/steering_committee/meeting_20250718/agenda.md

   - For the labs who want Bluesky compatibility that should work seamlessly for the users.
   - We still want applications that are sharable between labs despite this.

+- Proposal (format, agenda, etc.) for the pyAML workshop at SOLEIL in February 2026 (Laurent).

 - Next meeting time:

   Next meeting is planned to 15 August 2025 11.00-12.00 CEST.